Madriix/unrealircd-rpc-node/README.md

 Installation
 ------------
-Add the "unrealircd-rpc-node" folder in the same directory as your Node bot.
+Add the `unrealircd-rpc-node` folder in the same directory as your node bot.

 Bot setup (with irc-framework)